-- 4) The legislature should explore public/private partnership opportunities to develop, attract and retain a highly skilled health care workforce. - 5) The legislature should strongly consider the recommendations of the Mental Health Workforce Summit. - 6) The legislature should encourage nursing schools to consider prior health care experience, such as nursing home employment, in admissions. - 7) Health professions education programs in all higher education sectors should inventory their online Masters programs in health fields and create additional online Masters Programs to provide rural residents with career ladder and advancement additional opportunities they may cannot find within a reasonable distance of their communities - The legislature should consider a range of state responses to meeting the workforce needs of the long term care and home and community based services sectors.
-Recommendations not included above include: - a) Support creation of online Adult Basic Education (ABE) content to raise literacy and prepare more for Certified Nursing Assistant and other healthcare jobs. - 9) Address barriers to more widespread use of volunteer health care providers, such as a deduction for charity care, addressing liability issues, etc. - 10) The legislature, MDH, DHS and other relevant state agencies should monitor and evaluate the effects of the growth of team models of care, Accountable Care Organizations, health care homes, and other new developments on the state's workforce supply and demand.
-Data is becoming available on the cost effects of these new models, but little analysis is yet being conducted on the workforce effects.
+- 4) The legislature should explore public/private partnership opportunities to develop, attract and retain a highly skilled health care workforce. - 5) The legislature should encourage nursing schools to consider prior health care experience, such as nursing home employment, in admissions. - 6) Health professions education programs in all higher education sectors should inventory their online Masters programs in health fields and create additional online Masters Programs to provide rural residents with career ladder and advancement additional opportunities they may cannot find within a reasonable distance of their communities - 7) The legislature should consider a range of state responses to meeting the workforce needs of the long term care and home and community based services sectors.

+Recommendations not included above.
+For example:

-11) The legislature, MDH and DHS should evaluate how health care homes and Accountable Care Organizations are working in all areas of the state and identify whether there are particular problems in certain places.
+- i) Support creation of online Adult Basic Education (ABE) content to raise literacy and prepare more for Certified Nursing Assistant and other healthcare jobs. - 8) Address barriers to more widespread use of volunteer health care providers, such as a deduction for charity care, addressing liability issues, etc. - 9) The legislature, MDH, DHS and other relevant state agencies should monitor and evaluate the effects of the growth of team models of care, Accountable Care Organizations, health care homes, and other new developments on the state's workforce supply and demand.
+Data is becoming available on the cost effects of these new models, but little analysis is yet being conducted on the workforce effects. - 10) The legislature, MDH and DHS should evaluate how health care homes and Accountable Care Organizations are working in all areas of the state and identify whether there are particular problems in certain places.